Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 About this Award

 The Dal Stivens Award is presented biennially to an author, aged 30 or under, for a short story or essay of the highest literary merit.
-The story or essay must be:
+Your short story or essay must have been published or accepted for publication within the 12 months prior to the Award closing date, with proof of publication supplied in your support material.

 The recipient will receive $15,000.
 You may submit up to two entries.